DanG115/snow-fall/README.md

    - To toggle the falling snow effect on and off, use the provided toggle switch.
    - Locate the "Toggle Snow" text on the page and click the adjacent toggle switch.

+## Demo

+Check out the [Falling Snow Effect Demo](https://dan-gleeson.co.uk/projects/snow/demo) to see it in action.

 ## Additional Information

 - The falling snow effect is achieved using CSS animations.